Traveling from London to Paris on the Eurostar is the fastest and most relaxing way to make the journey.

 - London to Paris train cost: fares start at $75. round trip

-Signage makes it easy to check in for the Eurostar train and boarding is similar to any train, with the exception you will go through a quick customs check and your carryon luggage is scanned on a belt.
+- Signage makes it easy to check in for the Eurostar train and boarding is similar to most trains with some exceptions

 I was very pleasantly surprised to see how clean and comfortable our train was; it turns our we were on one of the newer trains.
 There is onboard Wifi available, which we couldn’t get to work, but hopefully you won’t have that problem.